 - 1 individual container of nonfat vanilla Greek yogurt (5.3 oz)

-- 1 tbsp sugar-free Jello cheesecake pudding mix (about 8 g or ¼ of the box)
+- 1 tablespoon sugar-free Jello cheesecake pudding mix (about 8 g or ¼ of the box)

-- ½ tsp sweetener, divided (such as Swerve or Splenda)
+- ½ teaspoon sweetener, divided (such as Swerve or Splenda)

 - 3 strawberries, diced